|

 was "born."

-art, the Dickson
+the Dickson Gallery was forced

-Gallery of Fine Art is a wonderful
+Gallery of Fine Art was a wonderful

 addition to Jackson, Tennessee's